solarwinds/solarwinds-apm-ruby/README.md

 hash and then invoke the `SolarWindsAPM::SDK.trace` method to time the execution of the original operation.

-The `SolarWindsAPM::SDK.trace` method calls Dalli's native operation and reports the timing metrics and your custom `report_kvs` up to AppOptics servers to be shown on the user's dashboard.
+The `SolarWindsAPM::SDK.trace` method calls Dalli's native operation and reports the timing metrics and your custom `report_kvs` up to SolarWinds servers to be shown on the user's dashboard.

 Some other tips and guidelines:

-* You can point your Gemfile directly at your cloned appoptics gem source by using `gem 'appoptics', :path => '/path/to/ruby-solarwinds'`
+* You can point your Gemfile directly at your cloned solarwinds_apm gem source by using `gem 'solarwinds_apm', :path => '/path/to/ruby-solarwinds'`

 * If instrumenting a library, database or service, place your new instrumentation file into the `lib/appoptics/inst/` directory.
-From there, the appoptics gem will detect it and automatically load the instrumentation file.
+From there, the solarwinds_apm gem will detect it and automatically load the instrumentation file.

 * If instrumenting a new framework, place your instrumentation file in `lib/appoptics/frameworks`.
-Refer to the Rails instrumentation for on ideas on how to load the appoptics gem correctly in your framework.
+Refer to the Rails instrumentation for on ideas on how to load the solarwinds_apm gem correctly in your framework.

 * Review other existing instrumentation similar to the one you wish to author.  `lib/appoptics/inst/` is a great place to start.